WilsonLTL/chatbot_widget/README.md

 The main JS of bubble control, should not modify it in most time.

 #### script.js
-The JS to identify user input and connect to nlp, for even front end control, please modify in this page
+The JS to identify user input and connect to nlp, for any front end control, please modify in this page